TSYS-Merchant/zucchini/README.md

 #Intro
-Zucchini is a set of extensions to the [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) Behavior-driven Development framework.
-These extensions make it significantly easier to use the popular [Behavior-driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) framework.
+Zucchini is a set of extensions to the [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) [Behavior-driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) framework.
+These extensions make it significantly easier to use the popular BDD framework.

 [Cucumber](http://cukes.info/) lets software development teams describe how software should behave in plain text.
 The text is written in a [business-readable domain-specific language](http://www.martinfowler.com/bliki/BusinessReadableDSL.html) and serves as documentation, automated tests and development-aid - all rolled into one format.